 As far as your selection process goes, highlight what’s important to your company.
 If you can, let vendors know how they’ll be scored.
 This will help them know where to put the emphasis in their proposals: if price is most important, they’ll focus on optimisation, if references are, they’ll know that experience is, and so on.

 The RFP: early communication for long-term success.

-Getting an RFP right won’t just help your vendors.
+Knowing how to write an RFP well won’t just help your vendors.
 It’ll lead to a set of better-focused, higher-quality, and more comparable proposals for you to benefit from.
 A solid RFP will also increase your attractiveness as a client, drawing in the best and brightest developers to share their know-how with you and make your next idea a world-class success.

-Here at Mooncascade, we’ve answered plenty of RFPs, and we know the important role they play in founding strong partnerships.
+Here at Mooncascade, we’ve answered plenty of RFPs – it’s actually one of the ways we learned how to write an RFP well too – and so we know the important role they play in founding strong partnerships.
 The more we have to work with, the more we can offer the client in our proposal.
 And the earlier we know what to work with, the faster we can start brainstorming exciting ideas around their request.
 Want to see how we can help your next development project shine?
-Have a look at our corporate portfolio or get in touch with us today.
+Have a look at our client portfolio or get in touch with us today.